 At St Louis School the curriculum (what your child learns) is rich and interesting.
+We follow the National Curriculum which was revised in 2014.
+In RE we follow the Diocesan approved curriculum 'Come and See'.
 Our Ofsted Inspection report of March 2010 said it was 'exceptionally well planned in topics so that pupils develop subject knowledge and a range of learning and life skills in a coherent and interesting way'.

 All children are taught the core subjects of RE, maths, English, science and IT.
 Woven into this is the teaching of skills which all children need both while at St Louis and beyond.
 All other subjects, including how to keep ourselves safe are taught through topics or as separate lessons and more information can be found about this under each Year group heading.